DataDog/documentation/content/en/tracing/trace_collection/library_config/php.md

   text: "OpenTelemetry Environment Variable Configurations"
 ---

-After you set up the tracing library with your code and configure the Agent to collect APM data, optionally configure the tracing library as desired, including setting up [Unified Service Tagging][1].
+After you set up the APM SDK with your code and configure the Agent to collect APM data, optionally configure the APM SDK as desired, including setting up [Unified Service Tagging][1].

-The PHP tracer can be configured using environment variables and INI settings.
+The PHP APM SDK can be configured using environment variables and INI settings.

 INI settings can be configured globally, for example, in the `php.ini` file, or for a specific web server or virtual host.